giancosta86/KnapScal/README.md

 ### Laying out the nodes

-The algorithm laying out the nodes is approximate - which might result in overlapping nodes.

-Consequently, when solving a Knapsack problem via Branch & Bound, the application asks for 2 rendering parameters:

-* **Estimated node width** - affecting horizontal positioning

-* **Estimated node height** - affecting vertical positioning

-Sensible default values are provided; however, should you notice overlapping nodes, you can:

-* Drag & drop the nodes in the tree itself, to reposition them
+Starting from version 3, KnapScal automatically lays out the tree nodes; however, should you notice overlapping nodes, you can drag & drop the nodes in the tree itself, to reposition them

-* Re-run the algorithm, increasing the estimated node size

 ## Employing the kernel